 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
 The abnormal gene can be inherited from either parent or can be the result of a new mutation (gene change) in the affected individual.
 The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
 The risk is the same for males and females.

 Autoimmune myasthenia gravis more frequently affects females than males.
-Associated symptoms may become apparent at any age; however, reports indicate that symptom onset most commonly peaks in women during their 20s or 30s and in men who are in their 50s or 60s.
+Associated symptoms may become apparent at any age; however, symptom onset most commonly peaks in women during their 20s or 30s and in men in their 50s or 60s.

 Specialized blood studies are also conducted to detect the presence of antibodies to the acetylcholine receptor or muscle specific kinase.
 Acetylcholine receptor antibodies may be detected in up to 90 percent of affected individuals with generalized disease and up to 50 percent of those with the ocular form.
 Muscle specific kinase antibodies are found in about 3-6 percent of patients.

 Additional diagnostic studies may include electromyography (EMG), a test that records electrical activity in skeletal muscles.
+A specialized test usually performed only at academic medical centers called a single fiber exam is highly sensitive for detecting the abnormalities of MG.
 In addition, advanced imaging techniques may be conducted to help detect tumors of the thymus.
 Such studies may include computed tomography (CT) scanning or magnetic resonance imaging (MRI) of the mediastinum, which is the space between the lungs that contains the thymus and several other bodily structures.
 During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of internal structures.
 During MRI, a magnetic field and radio waves create detailed cross-sectional images of certain organs and tissues.

-Some individuals with mild myasthenia gravis rarely do not require treatment.
-Decisions concerning whether treatment is necessary and what measures should be used will be made based upon the specifics of each patient’s case.
-Recommended treatments for myasthenia gravis may include various measures that may alleviate symptoms, including anticholinesterase drugs (cholinesterase inhibitors), and/or alter the disease course, such as immunosuppressive drugs or surgery (thymectomy).
+Decisions about specific treatment are based on specifics of each patient’s case.
+Recommended treatments for myasthenia gravis may include various measures that may alleviate symptoms, including anticholinesterase drugs (cholinesterase inhibitors) or alter the disease course, such as immunosuppressive drugs or surgery (thymectomy).

 Initial treatment commonly includes the use of cholinesterase inhibitors, which increase muscle strength by preventing the normal breakdown of the neurotransmitter acetylcholine.
-Such medications include neostigmine or pyridostigmine by mouth (orally).
+Pyridostigmine by mouth (orally) is primarily used.

 For infants with transient neonatal myasthenia gravis, therapy with cholinesterase inhibitors may be required for only a few days or weeks.
-In addition, in some cases, physicians may recommend therapy with cholinesterase inhibitors for infants with certain forms of congenital myasthenia gravis.
+In addition, in some cases, physicians may recommend therapy with cholinesterase inhibitors for infants with certain forms of congenital myasthenia.

-In many individuals with autoimmune myasthenia gravis, therapy with medications that reduce activity of the immune system (immunosuppressive therapy) also results in improvement.
+In many individuals with autoimmune MG, therapy with medications that reduce activity of the immune system (immunosuppressive therapy) also results in improvement.
 Such agents, which may be combined with cholinesterase inhibitors, may include corticosteroids (e.g., prednisone) or certain other immunosuppressive drugs, particularly azathioprine, mycophenolate mofetil, tacrolimus, and cyclosporine.
-Generally, corticosteroids result in more rapid improvement than other immunosuppressive agents.
+Generally, corticosteroids result in rapid improvement in the first 2 months of therapy while the other immunosuppressive drugs requiring many months to over a year to be effective.
 Patients receiving long-term therapy with such medications require ongoing monitoring to help prevent or appropriately treat adverse side effects.

-Experts indicate that randomized controlled clinical trials are necessary to objectively evaluate the long-term effectiveness of thymectomy in those with myasthenia gravis.
-However, based upon available evidence, it is generally recommended that thymectomy should be considered for most individuals with generalized disease between the ages of puberty to middle age (up to at least age 55).
-Decisions must be individualized for those who have localized involvement of eye muscles, are older than 55 years, or are children (i.e., with autoimmune myasthenia gravis).
+Based on a randomized clinical trial of thymectomy plus prednisone plus prednisone alone, it is generally recommended that thymectomy should be considered for individuals with generalized disease between the ages of eighteen to 65 and have acetylcholine receptor antibodies.
+Decisions must be individualized for those who have localized involvement of eye muscles, are older than 65 years, or are children (i.e., with autoimmune myasthenia gravis).
 Thymectomy usually is not recommended for those with ocular myasthenia gravis unless thymoma is detected.
 Many physicians may recommend that thymectomy should be considered in appropriate cases for affected children with autoimmune myasthenia gravis.
 However, it is important to note that thymectomy is not effective in cases of Familial or congenital myasthenia gravis (which does not involve autoimmune abnormalities).

-Myasthenic crisis should be treated as a medical emergency that requires management in an intensive care unit.
-Treatment may include emergency respiratory assistance (assisted ventilation); temporary cessation of anticholinesterase therapy to exclude excessive dosage as a possible cause; immediate treatment of possible causative infection with appropriate antibiotic medication or other therapy; plasmapheresis; intravenous immunoglobulin and/or other appropriate therapies
+Myasthenic crisis is a medical emergency that requires management in an intensive care unit.
+Treatment may include emergency respiratory assistance (assisted ventilation); temporary cessation of anticholinesterase therapy to exclude excessive dosage as a possible cause; immediate treatment of possible causative infection with appropriate antibiotic medication or other therapy including plasmapheresis; intravenous immunoglobulin, high dose prednisone, and possibly other therapies.

-Infusion of antibodies (immunoglobulins) obtained from the fluid portion of the blood (intravenous immunoglobulin IVIG) may also be provided as a temporary therapy for some affected individuals before surgical removal of the thymus or for those who experience periods of severe muscle weakness.
+Infusion of antibodies (immunoglobulins) obtained from thousands of blood donors and by purification of the fluid portion of the blood (intravenous immunoglobulin IVIG) may also be provided as a temporary therapy before surgical removal of the thymus or for those who experience periods of severe muscle weakness.

 Individuals with myasthenia gravis may have increased sensitivity to the use of certain medications, such as particular anesthetics or muscle relaxants (e.g., succinylcholine, pancuronium).
 Therefore, this risk must be taken into consideration by surgeons, anesthesiologists, dentists, or other health care workers when making decisions concerning potential surgery and use of anesthetics.
-Certain other medications, such as particular antibiotics or antiarrhythmic agents, may also aggravate symptoms in individuals with myasthenia gravis and therefore should be avoided or used with caution. .
+Other medications, such as particular antibiotics or antiarrhythmic agents, may also aggravate symptoms in individuals with myasthenia gravis and therefore should be avoided or used with caution. .
 Exacerbation of weakness may occur with various antibiotics, including aminoglycosides, macrolides, and some fluoroquinolones.
 Patients needing antibiotics should discuss this with their physicians.
+A complete list of medications to use with caution may be found at myasthenia.org

 Physical therapy may also be recommended to help patients maintain muscle strength and range of motion, but must be performed in a manner to limit any over-exertion Additional treatment for the different forms of myasthenia gravis is symptomatic and supportive.